patleeman/patricklee.nyc/blog/20230127_im_your_manager_now_what.md

 Regular 1:1s are important for us to stay in touch and to ensure there is an open and available space for us to talk.
 My preference is weekly or bi-weekly, but I'll defer to you on the cadence.

 You own the agenda for the 1:1s.
 I'll bring topics, but I'm expecting you to bring topics to discuss as well, and your topics will usually be prioritized above my topics.
 It's a good idea to spend a few minutes before our 1:1 to jot down some notes in our shared 1:1 document.
+This shared document is a great place to drop non-urgent questions or thoughts between meetings so you'll populate the agenda as you progress through the week.

 Some things we can discuss in your 1:1: